IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ## Board Design Goals {#board-design-goals}

 A goal of this proposed Board composition is to balance the need for the LLC to be accountable to the IETF community with the need for this Board to have the expertise necessary to oversee a small non-profit corporation.
-The Board is smaller than the current IAOC and the other leadership bodies of the IETF, in part to keep the Board focused on its rather limited set of strategic responsibilities as noted in {{board-responsibilities}}.
+The Board is smaller than the previous IAOC and the other leadership bodies of the IETF, in part to keep the Board focused on its rather limited set of strategic responsibilities as noted in {{board-responsibilities}}.

 This board structure, with limited strategic responsibilities noted in {{board-responsibilities}} and limited size, together with the staff responsibilities noted in {{staff-responsibilities}}, is designed to overcome the challenges described in Section 3.1.4 of {{?I-D.haberman-iasa20dt-recs}} concerning oversight.
-This establishes a clear line of oversight over staff performance: the Board oversees the IETF Executive Director's performance and has actual legal authority to remove a non-performing IETF Executive Director.
+This establishes a clear line of oversight over staff performance: the LLC Board oversees the IETF Executive Director's performance and has actual legal authority to remove a non-performing IETF Executive Director.
 The IETF Executive Director is responsible for the day-to-day operation of the LLC.

-Finally, the Board would be expected to operate transparently, to further address the concern raised in Section 3.3 of {{?I-D.haberman-iasa20dt-recs}}.
+Finally, the LLC Board would be expected to operate transparently, to further address the concern raised in Section 3.3 of {{?I-D.haberman-iasa20dt-recs}}.
 The default transparency rule arrived at during the IASA2 design process is detailed above in in {{principles}}.
 The Board will need to establish how it will meet that commitment.

 # LLC Board Membership, Selection and Accountability